kyren/piccolo/README.md

 * A basic Lua bytecode compiler
 * Lua source code is compiled to a VM bytecode similar to PUC-Rio Lua's, and there are a complete set of VM instructions implemented
-* Almost all of the core Lua language (minus metatables) works.
+* Almost all of the core Lua language works.
 Some tricky Lua features that currently actually work:
   * Real closures with proper upvalue handling
   * Tail calls
   * Variable arguments and returns
   * Coroutines, including yielding through Rust callbacks (like through `pcall`)
   * Gotos with label handling that matches Lua 5.3
   * Proper _ENV handling
+  * Metatables and metamethods (only `__call` and `__index` right now, but the infrastructure exists, metamethods can even (safely!) be fully recursive.
+    `__gc` is an entire separate can of worms and doesn't count.)
 * A few bits of the stdlib (`print`, `error`, `pcall`, `math`, and the hard bits from `coroutine`)
-* Basic support for Rust callbacks
+* A robust rust callback system.
 * Garbage collected "userdata" with safe downcasting.
 * A simple REPL (try it with `cargo run deimos`)